Mahi-agrawal84/FrontEnd-Dev/README.md

 ### What I Learned
 - Block vs Inline Elements
 - Attributes, Headings, Paragraphs, and Lists
-- Layouts with Tables and Dropdowns
+- Layouts using Tables and Dropdowns
-- Used the `<marquee>` tag
+- Used the `<marquee>` tag for scrolling text
-- Built forms with various input types
+- Created forms with different input types

 ### Task
 Create a user form using text, email, password, radio, and checkbox inputs.